ixianming/laravel-route-service-provider/README.md

 - Laravel >= 5.3

-    > Laravel 6 / Laravel 7 / Laravel 8 can be installed and used!
+    > Laravel 6 / Laravel 7 / Laravel 8 / Laravel 9 can be installed and used!

 ### Installation